-The following screen shows the Routing Policy for the Avaya SBCE.
+The following screen shows the Routing Policy for the Avaya SBCE interface that will be routed on to Virgin Media via SBC B.

 6.8.
 Administer Dial Patterns

 A dial pattern must be defined to direct calls to the appropriate telephony system.
 To configure a dial pattern select Dial Patterns on the left panel menu and then click on the New button (not shown).